PoliticalGraveyard.com

 KEPPEL-COMPTON: See also Reinhold Niebuhr

-KEPPELE: See also William Morris Meredith
+KEPPELE: See also Thomas Biddle — William Morris Meredith

-KEPPICK (Soundex K120) — See also CAPEK, COPPOCK, KEPPEL, KEPPELE, KEPPLE, KEPPLER, KEPPNER, KOEPEKE, KOEPPICUS, KOPACZ, KOPAK, KUPECK, KUPIEC, PICK, SCHIPPICASSE.
+KEPPICK (Soundex K120) — See also CAPEK, COPPOCK, KEPPEL, KEPPELE, KEPPELER, KEPPLE, KEPPLER, KEPPNER, KOEPEKE, KOEPPICUS, KOPACZ, KOPAK, KUPECK, KUPIEC, PICK, SCHIPPICASSE.

 Keppick, Michael — of Taylor, Lackawanna County, Pa.
 Burgess of Taylor, Pennsylvania, 1937.
 Presumed deceased.
 Burial location unknown.

 Kepple, George E. — of Houston, Harris County, Tex.
 Republican.
-Candidate for U.S. Representative from Texas 8th District, 1928; delegate to Republican National Convention from Texas, 1932, 1936 (alternate).
-Presumed deceased.
+Delegate to Republican National Convention from Texas, 1920 (alternate), 1928, 1932, 1936 (alternate); candidate for U.S. Representative from Texas 8th District, 1928.
 Burial location unknown.

 Kepple, Thomas — of Reading, Berks County, Pa.
 Chief burgess of Reading, Pennsylvania, 1835-36.
 Burial location unknown.